 Radon (specifically the isotope radon-222) is a gaseous radioactive element (a noble gas) having the symbol Rn, the atomic number 86, an atomic weight of 222, a melting point of -71ºC, a boiling point of -62ºC, and as of this writing there are 35 known isotopes of radon. (an isotope is an element wit the same number of protons, but different atomic weights due to variations in the number of neutrons)

 Of these isotopes, only 3 are abundant in nature (219 Rn, 220 Rn, 222 Rn) and only two are of environmental / health risk importance.
 (220 Rn, 222 Rn) Levels of Rn 222 are monitored the most because of the extended half-half of 3.823 days (approx 3 days 19 hours 46 minutes) as opposed to Rn 220 which has a half life of just under 1 minute.
 (55.6 seconds)

-Radon 222 is an extremely toxic, (as a radioactive alpha emission source) colorless, odorless and tasteless gas which cannot be detected by human senses or even ordinary chemical testing. (several varieties of specialized detectors or kits are used depending on the application)
+Radon 222 is an extremely toxic, (as a radioactive alpha emission source) colorless, odorless and tasteless heavier than air gas which cannot be detected by human senses or even ordinary chemical testing. (several varieties of specialized detectors or kits are used depending on the application)

 It can be condensed to a transparent liquid and to an opaque, glowing solid; it is derived from the radioactive decay of radium (as a daughter particle) and is used in cancer treatment, as a tracer in leak detection, and in radiography.
 (From the word radium, the substance from which it is derived.)
 Sources: Condensed Chemical Dictionary, and Handbook of Chemistry and Physics, 69th ed., CRC Press, Boca Raton, FL, 1988.